-Here we are covering dressing skills that are used in occupational therapy dressing interventions, as well as dressing skills for preschoolers and all ages, specifically the underlying fine motor skills needed for dressing skills.
+Here we are covering dressing skills as an ADL that are used in occupational therapy dressing interventions, as well as dressing skills for preschoolers and all ages, specifically the underlying fine motor skills needed for dressing skills.

 “I can do it myself!”

 It’s a phrase that most parents hear at one time or another as their child begins to develop the skills needed for independence in self-care.
 Sometimes, however, there are factors that interfere with appropriate development of function.

 Parents may wonder when their child will begin to pull on their shirt or don shoes and socks with independence.
 The ability to dress one’s self with independence requires the development of many fine motor skills.

 This month in the Functional Skills for Kids series, we are exploring Dressing as an activity of daily living.
 Stop by to see all of the posts in the series here.

 Pulling on socks, managing buckles, and tugging on a hat.
 There are many portions of self-dressing that require fine motor skill development;

 - Pulling socks off requires a pinch grip, strength in the hands, and bilateral coordination.

 - Putting socks on requires arch development, opposition of the thumb, intrinsic hand strength, bilateral coordination, wrist extension and ulnar deviation.

 - Pulling pants up requires eye-hand coordination, bilateral coordination, and wrist and hand stability.